-In the Spring, we enjoy holding further STEM events.
+In Spring 2021, we enjoy holding further STEM events.
 Creating a ‘Marble Run’ is always a popular one!
 The event is really enjoyable and we would like to thank Mrs Heath-Wilson from Discovery Academy for all of her support in delivering this event.

 It is never too early to start thinking and talking about careers and careers-related learning.
 This website is really useful for further information in this area.

 Reading books for children linked to Careers and the World of Work